isabella232/kendo-react-animation/docs/customize-animation.md

 # Customize Animation

-The Kendo UI Animation components accept custom CSS classes that can be used to customize the animation effects.
-Except for the Expand component for React, all Animation components support this functionality.
+The Kendo UI Animation components for React accept custom CSS classes that can be used to customize the animation effects.
+Except for the Expand, all Animation components support this functionality.

 The Animation effect can be updated through the usage of the `transitionName` property.
-It defines the class name that will be added to the enter or leave elements.
+It defines the class name that is added to the enter or leave elements.
 The terms come from the `ReactTransitionGroup` context.

 Below are listed the conventions of their meaning:
-- Appear element&mdash;The Appear element is an element that is part of the rendered Animation component.
+- Appear element&mdash;The Appear element is part of the rendered Animation component.
 - Enter element&mdash;An element that is added to the children collection of the Animation component.
 - Leave element&mdash;An element that is removed from the children collection of the Animation component.